-3 herbs that help recover fractured bones quickly
+3 homegrown herbs that repair fractured bones quickly

 In the experiment on rats, 250 mg of the first plant extract and 750 mg of the second plant were found effective [in speeding] up the bone formation process.

-Indian scientists have found that three African herbs used by traditional healers in Cameroon (and also Nigeria) can accelerate the repairing of bones, opening up a new avenue to find out what could be the world’s first oral medicine for fractured bones.
+Indian scientists have found that three African herbs used by traditional healers in Cameroon (and also Nigeria) can accelerate bone repair, opening up a new avenue to discover what could be the world’s first oral medicine for fractured bones.

-At the moment there is no oral medicine for fractured bones, which are healed naturally.
-Limbs are made immobile through plasters and patients are advised to rest so that the natural bone formation process can take place.
+At the moment, there is no oral medicine for fractured bones, which heal naturally.
+As limbs are often made immobile through plasters, recovering patients are advised to rest so that natural bone formation can occur.

 ALSO READ: Miraculous Omidun: The Health Benefits